MicrosoftDocs/biztalk-docs/his/his-update-center.md

 ---
-title: Update center | Microsoft Docs
+title: Update center
-description: See all the available cumulative updates and service packs available for HIS and OLE DB Provider for DB2
+description: See all the available cumulative updates and service packs available for HIS and OLE DB Provider for DB2. ms.prod: host-integration-server ms.topic: conceptual ms.date: 07/20/2022
-author: "christopherhouser"
-manager: "mijacobs"
-ms.prod: "host-integration-server"
-ms.date: 07/20/2022
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.author: "hisdocs"

 ---

 # Update Center